CRowland4/CS50_AI/Week 0/Notes Lecture 0 - Search.md

-## Revised Search Algorithm Approach (depth-first)
+## Revised Search Algorithm Approach

-- start with a frontier that contains the initial state
+- start with a frontier that contains the initial state(s)
 - start with an empty explored set
 - Repeat:
   - if the frontier is empty, then no solution